Sources

 1912

-I. V. Volovskiy, vice-director of Putilov Plant in St. Petersburg, proposes automobile-based missiles, capable of striking aerial and ground targets.
+April: I. V. Volovsky, vice-director of Putilov Plant in St. Petersburg, proposes a spinning missile launched from aircraft and automobiles and capable of striking aerial and ground targets.

 Nov.
 15: At the meeting of the French Physical Society, R. Esnault-Pelterie delivers a report entitled "The considerations on the Results of Unlimited Reduction in Engine Weight."